Fastlikelava/william-carter-portfolio/design-stories/ssa-digital-first-redesign.md

 - made high-impact tasks obvious and easy to begin
 - provided clear, plain language that matched user expectations
 - ensured Spanish-language structural parity
-- aligned with accessibility and CX mandates
+- aligned with accessibility, UX best practices, and federal CX mandates
 - reduced burden on call centers and field offices
 - created a system of reusable components to scale change